zombie5454/intro-to-oop-py-final/README.md

 Model/: files for physical database implementation, and communication between real data and controller

-test/: out test functions to debug
+test/: our test functions to debug

 a/: the default database storage directory